neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 becomes the input to the next function and so on down the line.
 You can also mix and match functions to create new data flows.
 In the end, building software is basically like [building Legos](https://cdn-images-1.medium.com/max/1600/1*yGnDGRW4pTgmcDUi4oC8Uw.png).
-This makes your code easier to understand--or in FP vernacular, "reason about"--and makes code reuse a natural outcome that is simply part of your day-to-day process.
+This makes your code easier to understand--or in FP vernacular, "reason about"--and makes code reuse a natural outcome of your day-to-day process.

 ## Satisfaction Guaranteed.
 Literally.

-If you manage OO projects, you may have heard of "design patterns," which came out of a [book by a group of expert software engineers](https://en.wikipedia.org/wiki/Design_Patterns) known as the "Gang of Four".
+If you manage OO projects, you may have heard of "design patterns," which came out of a [book by a group of expert software engineers](https://en.wikipedia.org/wiki/Design_Patterns) known as the "Gang of Four."
-Design patterns offer suggestions for writing code that solves common problems while resilient to change.
+Design patterns offer suggestions for writing code that solves common problems in a manner resilient to change.
 In other words, thoughtfully applied patterns reduce your time to market so your team won't have to work the weekend after your mercurial client changes course.
 That spares you a lot of resentment and the cost of at least two pizzas--more [if I am on your team](/consulting/).